Efficient Manifold and Subspace Approximations with Spherelets: Applications, Algorithms and Examples

 In manifold approximation we attempt to find an estimator of the unknown manifold $M$, say $\widehat M$.
-As local SPCA provides an estimator of a submanifold $U\subset M$ in a neighborhood, we split $\RR^D$ into pieces and apply local SPCA to estimate the manifold in each piece.
+When the underlying manifold is complex, a single sphere is not enough, motivating local SPCA or spherelets.
+As local SPCA provides an estimator of a submanifold $U\subset M$ in a neighborhood, we split $\RR^D$ into subsets $C_1,\ldots,C_k$ and apply local SPCA to estimate the manifold in each subset.